alhajee/ckan/doc/maintaining/authorization.rst

 .. note::

-   An **organization admin** in CKAN is an administrator of a particular organization within the site, with control over that organization and its members and datasets.
+   An **organization admin** in FMLD is an administrator of a particular organization within the site, with control over that organization and its members and datasets.
 A **sysadmin** is an administrator of the site itself.
    Sysadmins can always do everything, including adding, editing and deleting